 In your work responding to emergencies and disasters, you may see, smell, and handle the remains of individuals of all ages.
-Working with or around them may arouse strong feelings of pity, horror, repulsion, disgust, and anger at the senselessness of this tragedy.
-You may feel guilty for strong emotions are normal and honorable.
+Working with or around them may arouse strong feelings of pity, horror, repulsion, disgust, and anger at the

-Working with remains may arouse strong feelings of pity, horror, repulsion, disgust, time is very important.
-This helps prevent getting lost in your own thoughts or emotions.
+Working with remains may arouse strong feelings of pity, horror, repulsion, disgust, and anger.
+These reactions are normal.